 Why children you ask?
 How many of us have ever actually been taught to breathe?
 Not many, and as kids we still don’t know the affects of shallow breathing and hyper ventilating.
 Losing our breathe can be very scary as a child.

-Being an RYT 500 Hour Yoga Instructor I am always teaching to synchronize the breathe with our movement.
-We can also use this technique in other parts of our life, especially when exercising.
+Being a recovery coach and a fitness coach, I am always teaching to synchronize the breathe with our movement, and our thoughts.
+We can also use this technique in other parts of our life, especially during times of high anxiety and stress.
 Doing so can help with the following:

 Throughout our day we never really think about breathing, we just do it, and now I’m going to give you a way to focus on a technique that will make you better at breathing!